Making a Standalone Binary

 B::new -> _ZN7mycrate1B3new17h1c2d3e4f5a6b7c8dE

-A similar thing is happening to our main function, which makes it name not to be exactly 'main' so the entry point is not recognized.
-To fix it, we can add the #[unsafe(no_mangle)] attribute to our main function, which will make it's name to be just 'main'
+A similar thing is happening to our main function, which makes its name not exactly 'main', making the entry point not recognized.

 Which makes this, our final main.rs file!